AAlab1819/ProjectTeam01-B/README.md

  ![Problem 1](https://github.com/AAlab1819/ProjectTeam01-B/blob/master/problem%20monster%20first.PNG)
  ![Problem 2](https://github.com/AAlab1819/ProjectTeam01-B/blob/master/problem%20monster%20second.PNG)
  ![Problem 3](https://github.com/AAlab1819/ProjectTeam01-B/blob/master/problem%20monster%20third.PNG)

-To solve this problem, the time complexity and memory allocation must be considered in terms on creating a good and efficient algorithm.
+Basically, to solve this problem, we must find the "correct brackets" in a string.
+Hence, the time complexity and memory allocation must be considered in terms on creating a good and efficient algorithm.
 Therefore we use greedy and dynamic programming approach to compare which algorithm is better and more efficient.

 ## INPUT/OUTPUT SAMPLES